-Here’s a quick guide to lotus root, a classic Asian vegetable, with tips on buying, easy uses, and recipes.
+Here’s a quick guide to lotus root, a classic Asian vegetable, with tips on buying, easy ways to use, and recipes.

 Make a crosswise cut through lotus root’s crunchy flesh.
 The pattern of holes inside make it look like a cream-colored piece of lace.
 Lotus root is the thickened stem of a water lily, and the holes inside are lengthwise air tunnels.
 Lotus root is alternately known as lily root or by its Japanese name, renkon.